OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

    CPU time:       25.4s
    CPU Affinity:   -----y--

 You can also check the Guest OS point of view by executing the previous commands in the VM.
-It should show 2 nodes with 2 CPUs (threads) per core and 512M each:
+It should show two nodes with two CPUs (threads) per core and 512M each:

 .. code::